kobzistiy/tvm-timer-mining/README.md

 ### Customize configuration

-setup config.json
+*setup config.json*

---profit - the address to which the rewards will be sent --codeHash - hash code of the contract TimerManager --endpoint - endpoint of the network where the script is running
+- profit - the address to which the rewards will be sent

+- codeHash - hash code of the contract TimerManager

+- endpoint - endpoint of the network where the script is running